-Company-funded and developer-funded utility plant expenditures were \$123.9 million, \$110.6 million, and \$107.8 million in 2010, 2009, and 2008, respectively.
+Company-funded and developer-funded utility plant expenditures were \$118.5 million, \$123.9 million, and \$110.6 million in 2011, 2010, and 2009, respectively.
 A majority of capital expenditures was associated with mains and water treatment equipment.

-For 2011, the Company is estimating its capital expenditures to be between \$125 and \$135 million.
+For 2012, the Company is estimating its capital expenditures to be between \$100 and \$125 million.
 We do not expect significant increases or declines in annual capital expenditure for the next five years.

-Management expects us to incur non-company funded expenditures in 2010.
-These expenditures will be financed by developers through refundable advances for construction and non-refundable contributions in aid of construction.
+Management expects developer-funded expenditures in 2012.
+These expenditures will be financed by developers through refundable advances for construction and nonrefundable contributions in aid of construction.
 Developers are required to deposit the cost of a water construction project with us prior to our commencing construction work, or the developers may construct the facilities themselves and deed the completed facilities to us.
 Funds are generally received in advance of incurring costs for these projects.
 Advances are normally refunded over a 40-year period without interest.
 Future payments for advances received are listed under contractual obligations above.
-Because non-company-funded construction activity is solely at the discretion of developers, we cannot predict the level of future activity.
+Because noncompany-funded construction activity is solely at the discretion of developers, we cannot predict the level of future activity.
 The cash flow impact is expected to be minor due to the structure of the arrangements.